durandaltheta/fl/README.md

         - `to_string`
 - evaluation of `atom`s as code
     - arbitrary std::function/function pointer conversion to the `atom` datatype with function `atomize_function` which enables the following features for said functions:
-        - ability to be `eval`uated
         - ability to curry said function into one that can accept arguments as a list
         - ability to automatically attempt to retrieve the expected value type from each atom based on the type of each argument in the original function.
 The exception to this behavior is if the function expects an atom for a given argument then an unmodified atom will be passed to it.
-    - ability to evaluate an atom with function `eval`
+        - ability to be executed in function `eval`
 - ability to iterate `list`s and apply functions to their data
 - ability to convert the data in any forward iterable std:: container into a list of atoms with function `atomize_container`
 - ability to convert a list of atoms into any size constructable std:: container with function `reconstitute_container`
 - ability to iterate over a fl atom `list`s using std:: compatible iterators
+- ability to communicate atoms between threads using a threadsafe channel
+- ability to launch worker threads and/or groups of worker threads (workerpools) capable of eval()uating atoms sent to it.
+- ability to generically schedule() atoms on a worker/workerpool
+- ability to implement non-blocking communication through the continuation channel

 ## Example programs